xigh/rust-http-server-boilerplate/README.md

 ## Why ?

-The main idea with this program is to be up to date with the **latest version of all required crates** (as of March, the 29th, 2023).
+The main idea with this program is to be up to date with the **latest version of all imported crates** (as of March, the 29th, 2023).

 I also wanted to write something light and as simple stupid as possible !
 Thus there is no high level crates such as :